 From graceful degradation to progressive enhancement to responsive design

-It is considered poor practice to deploy code intended to work correctly only in particular browsers.1 A user’s choice of web browser (or of assistive device, for visually impaired users) is to be left solely to the discretion, preference, and needs of the end user.
-Despite any eagerness to embrace new standards, developers mustn’t consign users of yesterday’s browsers to a less-than-functional or challenged shadow of the intended user experience.
+It is considered poor practice to deploy code intended to work correctly only in particular browsers.1 A user’s choice of web browser (or assistive device for visually impaired users) must be left to the discretion, preference, and needs of the end user.
+Despite any eagerness to embrace new standards, developers mustn’t consign users of yesterday’s browsers to a shadow of the intended user experience.

-1. Exceptions include institutional and dedicated systems where the supported hardware and software may be controlled or mandated.
-Even there, however, federal workplace regulations might require that users of assistive devices have equal access to everything that is available to users of the mandated browser, without hindrance.
-Organizations deciding whether to mandate use of a specific browser by its employees, or by other users, may wish to refer to USA federal guidelines and/or seek legal counsel about their obligations, if any, to support other browsers and devices.
+1. Exceptions include institutional and dedicated systems where the hardware and software may be mandated.
+Even there, however, workplace regulations might require that users of assistive devices have equal access to everything that is available to users of the mandated browser.
+Organizations deciding whether to mandate use of a specific browser by its users may wish to refer to federal guidelines and/or seek legal counsel about the obligation, if any, to support other browsers and devices.

 HTML and XHTML — web development coding standards

-Adhering to web coding standards makes cross-browser incompatibilities less likely during development and makes many projects easier to deliver on time.
-It also increases a site’s likelihood of seamless transition as future browser versions are released.
+Adhering to web coding standards makes cross-browser incompatibilities less likely and makes many projects easier to deliver on time.
+It also increases a site’s likelihood of seamless transition as future web-browser versions are released.

 But standards have a measurable effect on users that goes beyond technical purity and administrative convenience.
-A web browser can render standard code efficiently and usually quickly.
-But non-standard code on a web page triggers a web browser’s so-called quirks mode, in which it goes to laborious lengths to interpret a page’s intended appearance.
-That slows the browser and can make a web page feel noticeably sluggish to the user, depending on many factors.
+A web browser can render standard code efficiently; non-standard code triggers a browser’s quirks mode, in which it goes to some lengths to interpret a page’s intended appearance.
+That slows the browser and can make a web page feel sluggish to the user.

 To validate or not to validate?

-Online validators provided by the W3C, and perhaps other validation services, make it easier to know if a web resource conforms to one of the standards.
+Online validators provided by the W3C, and perhaps other services, make it easier to know whether a web asset conforms to one of the standards.
 Is it necessary to validate your site’s code?
 In general, no. Is it a good idea?
 Usually.
-Canny developers will use validators intelligently and, if it is appropriate, acceptable, and necessary, may publish a well-tested web page whose code does not pass validation.
+Canny developers will use validators intelligently and — if it is appropriate, acceptable, and necessary — may publish a well-tested web page whose code doesn’t pass validation.
 They should, however, be aware of the tradeoffs and act thoughtfully.

-Managers of WordPress and other CMS-based websites should include validation as a way to identify themes, plugins, and other assets that might be generating non-standard code.
-It’s a good idea to inform the authors of such software so they can take corrective actions.
-This is a service to the wider community, because of the impact non-standard code can have on performance, cost, and maintenance.
+Managers of WordPress and other CMS-based websites might include validation as a way to identify themes, plugins, and other assets that might be generating non-standard code.
+Informing the authors of non-validating software, so they can take corrective actions, may be a service to the wider community because of the impact non-standard code can have on performance, cost, and maintenance.

-Techniques intended to artificially coerce non-standard code to pass a validator should be mistrusted and, usually, avoided.
-Forced validation might fool the validator, or one’s manager, but the code could still trigger a browser’s quirks mode, or worse.
+Techniques intended to artificially coerce non-standard code into passing a validator should be mistrusted.
+Forced-validation might fool the validator, or one’s manager, but the code could still trigger a browser’s quirks mode, or worse.

 In a perfect world